Gwendolyn Masin: Premieres

 Masin has premiered works from Raymond Deane, Urs Peter Schneider, Eric Sweeney, Martijn Voorvelt and John Buckley.
 Buckley's Violin Concerto was premiered by Masin on 21 September 2013 in Savannah, Georgia's Lucas Theater with the Savannah Philharmonic conducted by Peter Shannon.
 It received its European premiere in the National Concert Hall in Dublin, Ireland, on 3 February 2015 with the RTÉ National Symphony Orchestra of Ireland conducted by Gavin Maloney.
 Don Li has composed solo pieces for her, some of which have been released by Tonus-Music Records.

 Productions and Festivals

 Masin established the international, multidisciplinary series In Search of Lost Time in 2004, continuing it in 2010 with a commissioned work inspired by Paul Klee's writings, composed by Thorsten Encke.
 Festival appearances include the West Cork Chamber Music Festival (Ireland), Prussia Cove (UK), and International Kamermuziekfestival Schiermonnikoog (Netherlands).
 In 2006, she founded the annual GAIA Music Festival.
 In 2007 she was appointed Carrick Water Music Festival's artistic director, a post she held for 3 years.

-As of 2019, Masin curates a series called Cocktail für die Musen for Casino Bern, Switzerland.
+Between 2019 and 2023, Masin curated a series called Cocktail für die Musen for Casino Bern, Switzerland.